-January is the waiting season.
+January is the waiting season in the wildlife garden.
 It’s almost a month into winter, and the light is slowly returning.
 Still, every bone still says—quiet—rest—sleep—wait.

 Something is stirring in the garden though—something that was enough to drag me out of the warm house.
 Hazelnut catkins.

-In my backyard, the nuts are adored by squirrels and jays.
+In my backyard wildlife garden, the nuts are adored by squirrels and jays.
 The annual crop sparks a feeding frenzy that leaves a carpet of shells under the trees.
 A few of these nuts get hidden away for future snacking.

 You see where this is going, don’t you?
 From those original scraggly trees, a host of sprouts has arisen.
 Thanks to a few industrious squirrels, I have dug seedling after seedling, tucking them here and there around the yard.
-Now that I am officially out of room for new shrubs, I have rows and rows of potted hazelnuts, just waiting for new homes.
+Now that I am officially out of room for new shrubs in my wildlife garden, I have rows and rows of potted beaked hazelnuts, just waiting for new homes.

 The sight out the window today reminded me why I am so sentimental about this unassuming shrub.
-In the dark of winter, when it is gray and rainy and cold, the hazelnut catkins start to stre-e-e-e-e-t-ch.
+In the dark of winter, when it is gray and rainy and cold, the Beaked Hazelnut catkins start to stre-e-e-e-e-t-ch.
 They promise new life at a time when everything else seems bleak.

 After the catkins have stretched to their full length, teeny, tiny red flowers appear.